Definition

 Transparent proxies

 Transparent proxies are typically found near the exit of a corporate network.
 These proxies centralize network traffic.
-On corporate networks, a proxy server is associated with -- or is part of -- a gateway server that separates the network from external networks -- typically the internet -- and a firewall that protects the network from outside intrusion and enables data to be scanned for security purposes before delivery to a client on the network.
+On corporate networks, a proxy server is associated with, or is part of, a gateway server that separates the network from external networks, typically the internet.
+Proxies are also associated with firewalls that protect the network from outside intrusion and let data be scanned for security purposes before delivery to a client on the network.

 These proxies help with monitoring and administering network traffic, as the computers in a corporate network are usually safe devices that don't need anonymity for typically mundane tasks.